CHiPs44/pascalscript/README.md

 */
 ```

+NB:

-NB: year in `SPDX-FileCopyrightText` should be file's creation year, there's no need to change it every year.
+- year in `SPDX-FileCopyrightText` should be file's creation year, there's no need to change it every year.
+- some files coming from other sources like Tao Yue's examples from his site and Free Pascal Wiki have their own license.